 Work within the Renewal Center, serving guests of the living space in overcoming immediate, emotional crisis, of which may alternatively result in emergency room visits.

 SPECIFIC DUTIES & RESPONSIBILITIES

-- Ensure that all consumer services are documented and required paperwork are submitted into appropriate WNYIL ECR databases within two (2) business days of the date of service.
+- Accurately document consumers’ services and required paperwork in Electronic Consumer Record (ECR) database within two (2) working days of the date of service.